Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 bin_edges = [0, 72, 144, 216, 288, 360]
 ```

+PRENTJIE VAN "FIRST STAB MET WISKUNDIGE WAARDES"

 Though this might work for the example were busy with, it would fail for other examples.
 If, for example, the tachometer had been located 16.16° earlier - thereby causing the second blade's grouping to be around 72° - we would have exactly the problem described above.

+VERDUIDELIK TACHO BETER MET PRENTJIE

 A much better guess would be to offset the bin edges such that the second edge (currently 72°), falls right between the first two AoA values.
 The first two AoA values are 16° and 88.2°.
 The optimal edge between them would therefore be 52.1°.
 We can achieve this by shifting the bin edges 72 - 52.1 = 19.9° earlier.

+VERDUIDELIK HOE EK 52.1 GRADE BEREKEN HET

+Beantwoord: How do you know what AoA value to use (for the circled paragraph in the below
+figure)? do you use the mean AoA for each blade/bin?

 The new bin edges would be:

 ```
 bin_edges = [-19.9,  52.1, 124.1, 196.1, 268.1, 340.1]
 ```

+PRENTJIE VAN "SECOND STAB MET BETER BINS"

 This bin edge choice would maximize the distance between each blade's AoAs and its respective bin edges.
 Put conversely, it would minimize the distance between each blade's AoAs and the centre of the bin.